ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 The diagram also shows the workflows between the different services, and how they interact with each other to deploy the Sample Application to AWS.

+This architecture is implemented within the Terraform code.

+You can also notice that there is a distinct split in the processes needed to deploy the application, with the `create-backend` directory handling the creation of the S3 bucket and DynamoDB table, and the `main-infrastructure` directory handling the creation of the main infrastructure of the Sample Application.
+GitHub and Terraform is also involved in the deployment process, with GitHub Actions being used to test and deploy the application, and Terraform being used as an infrastructure as code tool to automatically check the status of AWS resources and deploy the application.

+The following is a rough process of what happens when you deploy the application to AWS:

+1. On a push to the repository, GitHub Actions is triggered.
+2. GitHub Actions trigger unit tests, linting and code coverage checks.
+3. GitHub Actions then uses Terraform to check the status of the Terraform remote backend, provisioning the resources as needed if it is missing in the target AWS environment
+4. GitHub Actions finally uses Terraform to check the status of the main infrastructure and provision resources if it is missing in the AWS environment or if Terraform files have changed
+5. For networking,
+    1. A VPC, its associated public and private Subnets, public and private Route Tables, Internet Gateway, NAT Gateway, Elastic IP and Security Groups are created.
+    2. An Application Load Balancer is created to route traffic to the ECS Service
+6. For ECS,
+    1. A private ECR Repository is created to store Docker images of the Sample Application
+    2. An ECS Service, ECS Cluster, Capacity Provider, Task Definition and EC2 Launch Templates are then created, along with the associated ECS and EC2 Roles and Policies
+7. For compute (EC2),
+    1. An Auto Scaling Group and EC2 Container Instances are created
+    2. The ECS Service is then linked to the Auto Scaling Group to ensure that the ECS Service is running on the EC2 Container Instances through the Capacity Provider